Terkwood/book/src/tech/lolbots.md

 We don't have to even shut down KataGo.
 That would be weird.

 If it works, it works.
 If it doesn't, _FINE!_

+# Resolution

+We failed to succeed in compilation of TF 2.0 on NVIDIA Jetson Nano.
+Thank you.